Death Procedures and All Death Expenses in Singapore

 It might take up to 1 day before the police calls you down to identify the body in the presence of a Coroner.
 If an autopsy is needed (see below), the Coroner will inform you of this.

-Where a death occurs in a hospital, a doctor at the hospital will certify the cause of death.
-This is only if the cause is known and natural (as explained above).
+Where a death occurs in a hospital, a doctor at the hospital will certify the cause of death online and the death will be automatically registered.
+However, this is only if the cause is known and natural (as explained above).

 Where a death occurs overseas, the death should be registered with the relevant foreign authorities where the death has occurred.